Aider-AI/aider/aider/website/docs/usage/watch.md

 }
 ```

-This makes it easier to use aider with your favorite editor or IDE.
-See the demo video above that shows aider working with AI comments in VSCode.
+Also see the demo video above that shows aider working with AI comments in VSCode.

+## Multiple uses

 This capability is quite flexible and powerful once you get familiar with the various ways it can be used:

 - Add an AI comment in the function you want changed, explaining the change request in-context right where you want the changes:
-  - `# Add error handling...
+  - `# Add error handling here...
 AI!`
-- Drop multiple AI comments (in multiple files) before triggering aider with a final `AI!`:
+- Drop multiple `AI` comments without the `!` in multiple files, before triggering aider with a final `AI!`:
   - `# AI: Refactor this function...`
+  - `# AI: Keep in mind the way it's used here.`
-  - `# ... into a method here in this class.
+  - `# ... refactor it into a method here in this class.
 AI!`
 - Just add `#AI` to a file and aider will automatically add it to the chat session.
+This is handy if you're looking at the file in your IDE and you want to add to the aider chat.